-The NYISO has initiated the process associated with the Long Island Export Public Policy Transmission Need.
-The NYISO held a technical conference with developers and interested parties on July 8, 2021, and is completing baseline and scenario assessments and cases.
-The NYISO plans to solicit proposed solutions in August.
-The NYISO will evaluate the viability and sufficiency of solutions to meet the need, and may select the more efficient or costeffective transmission solution to meet Public Policy Transmission Need.
+Following completion of baseline and scenario assessments and cases, the NYISO issued the project solicitation on August 12, 2021.
+Proposals are due October 11, 2021.
+The NYISO will evaluate the viability and sufficiency of solutions to meet the need, and may select the more efficient or cost-effective transmission solution to meet Public Policy Transmission Need.
 (Updated)